Three of Swords Tarot Card Meanings and Combinations

 Three of Swords Tarot Card Meanings

-The Three of Swords can indicate upsets and quarrels, as the three swords pierce the heart it can be an expression of painful emotions, the hurting heart.
+The Three of Swords can indicate quarrels and conflict, as the three swords pierce the heart it can be an expression of painful emotions, the hurting heart.
 The stormy sky in the background of the image provides an indication of the tension and atmospheric conditions surrounding a challenging situation.

-The Three of Swords can bring upheavals, crossed swords and sharp words that bring pain, general but troubling disagreements and divided opinions, ranging from family fallouts, to upsets with work colleagues, lovers or friends.
+The Three of Swords can bring disruption and disputes, crossed swords and sharp words that bring pain, general but troubling disagreements and conflicting opinions, ranging from family fallouts, to upsets with work colleagues, lovers or friends.
 Upset with others is always evident in some way but as it is a small numbered card, if it appears in a future position of the reading, we can advise caution to prevent matters escalating into something more serious.
 The sense of division can be painful but need not be permanent.

 If reversed or ill-dignified, can suggest being in denial over differences, a lack of compatibility with someone (or others), disorder.
 For some, it is seen as a reversal of the upright meaning and brings healing to difficulties.

-Two of Cups > Three of Swords > Death: the end of the affair; quarrels in a loving relationship that leads to separation with sense of finality (unless immediately followed by Judgement)
+Two of Cups > Three of Swords > Death: the end of the affair; quarrels in a loving relationship that brings it to a close.